Kidney Disease in Pets

 The role of the kidneys is to:

-- Produce a hormone that controls red cell production
+- Produce hormones that controls red cell production and calcium absorption

 There are many causes of kidney disease and the list includes: